infinum/design-handbook/Design process/Discovery/Usability testing.md

     These goals will help you focus while preparing the tasks.

 8. **Prepare tasks** — After the client approved the agenda and after the responsibilities are assigned, the facilitator starts to prepare tasks and prototype(s).
 Be wary of the wording you're using on tasks; you don't want to give away the answer by mentioning the exact copy that is visible on the screen.
-For a more in-depth study of this process, take a look at [**NNG’s guide**](https://www.nngroup.com/articles/task-scenarios-usability-testing/).
+For a more in-depth study of this process, take a look at [**NNG’s guide**](https://www.nngroup.com/articles/task-scenarios-usability-testing/).<br>
-*Live testing:* You should print tasks on individual cards.
+<br>*Live testing:* You should print tasks on individual cards.
 You'll be giving participants those cards one by one during the testing.
 The observer should have a list of all tasks with additional notes.
 These notes should specifically instruct them on what to look for while the user is completing a task.
-*Remote testing:* Keep all the tasks in one file so that both moderator and facilitator can keep up with users going through tasks.
+<br>*Remote testing:* Keep all the tasks in one file so that both moderator and facilitator can keep up with users going through tasks.
 You'll upload these tasks in Maze, and also set expected user paths there.
 What's Maze?
 Glad you asked - here's a [whole chapter](https://infinum.com/handbook/books/design/tools/maze) about it with detailed instructions how to set it up.

 This is where live and remote usability testing diverge.
 Steps are similar, but to avoid confusion, we'll cover them seperately.

-*Live usability testing, either hosted by us or the client*
+### Live usability testing, either hosted by us or the client

 9. Prepare [**task rating tables**](https://drive.google.com/drive/folders/1vCQEJyaTYtFupEq3pHisLsXrkUzHGqbq?usp=sharing).
 Task rating tables are used for measuring success on each task and to have an objective overview of pain points and room for improvement.